-The amount of tax shown on the parcel-specific notice for homesteads qualifying for the senior citizens' property tax deferral program under Minnesota Statutes, Chapter 290B is the total amount of property tax before subtraction of the deferred property tax amount.
+The amount of tax shown on the parcel-specific notice for homesteads qualifying for the senior citizens' property tax deferral program under Minnesota Statutes, Chapter 290B is the total amount of property tax amount.

 When apportioning costs to school districts or cities and towns within the county, the school districts and cities that are partially within the county as well as those that are entirely within the county are to be included in the apportionment.